 Since two dice are rolled, there are 36 possibilities.
-The probability of each outcome, listed in Example 6.1.3, is equally likely.
-Since (3, 6) is one such outcome, the probability of obtaining (3, 6) is 1/36.
+The probability of each outcome, listed in Example 6.1.3,

 The example we just considered consisted of only one outcome of the sample space.
 We are often interested in finding probabilities of several outcomes represented by an event.